agentOfChaos/oversized_syringe/README.md

 by reverse-engineering the game's archive format.

-I was able to un-compress the files by using QuickBMS (which you should also check out), then it was just a matter of discovering the compression algorithm, comparing "before" and "after"
+I was able to un-compress the files by using QuickBMS (which you should also check out), then it was just a matter of discovering the compression algorithm, comparing "before" and "after".

+The file's directory and compression formats are pretty much understood now (I'd say 99%); the developement is aimed at creating a stable and usable tool

 # Usage

+## CLI version

     ./oversized_syringe.py -h

+## GUI version

+not yet developed

 # Roadmap

 1. Directory import/merge feature
 2. Extensive testing
 3. GUI
+4. Speed improvement
-4. Better compression algorithm
+5. Better compression algorithm
-5. Support for other OSes
+6. Support for other OSes

 # Thanks to